fkooman/php-lib-webfinger/README.md

 locates the WebFinger data based on a resource.

 # Installation
-You need [Composer](https://getcomposer.org) to install the dependencies:
+You need [Composer](https://getcomposer.org) to install the dependencies to run the included `finger.php` script.
+See below how to use it in your project.

     $ /path/to/composer.phar install

 # Usage
 The library `fkooman\WebFinger\WebFinger` can be used in your project.

+You can also use `Composer` and make this library a dependency by putting the following in your `composer.json` in the `require` section:

+	"fkooman/webfinger": "~0.1.0"

+Or if you want to use the development version:

+	"fkooman/webfinger": "dev-master"

 # API